lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 Using Docker?
 ----------

-Testing on docker (on any other headless environment), requires the use of `xvfb`, a virtual frame buffer implementing the X11 protocol.
+Testing on docker (or any other headless environment), requires the use of `xvfb`, a virtual frame buffer implementing the X11 protocol.

 `apt-get install xvfb`